Château Cheval Blanc: In popular culture

 The Rumpole of the Bailey Series 4 episode "Rumpole and the Blind Tasting" deals with a large shipment of Château Cheval Blanc found in the garage of a minor South London fence, a regular client of Rumpole's, with the fence claiming he had no idea how it got there.
 The wine later proved not to be Château Cheval Blanc but rather cheap plonk in used Château Cheval Blanc bottles, as part of a scheme to commit insurance fraud; the bottles were shown to have been planted in the fence's garage by the wine merchant who owned the bottles, with the intent of reporting the bottles as stolen in order to claim the large insurance payment from the total loss of the wine.

 The film Sideways features the Cheval Blanc 1961 vintage as a plot element, despite the main character's stated aversion to Merlot and dismissive statements about Cabernet Franc.

 Sean Connery drinks Château Cheval Blanc in the 1983 James Bond movie Never Say Never Again.

 In the 1990s film Naked Gun 33 1/3: The Final Insult, after Frank is thrown in prison, he starts a prison riot in the cafeteria with a rousing speech complaining about the prisoners' accommodations, including, "This Chateau LeBlanc '68 is supposed to be served slightly chilled!
 This is room temperature!"
 The filmmakers slightly altered the name of the wine, fearing its owners would not want their product used in a spoof film.

 Restaurant critic Anton Ego, voiced by Peter O'Toole in the 2007 Disney film Ratatouille, orders a bottle of Cheval Blanc 1947 to accompany "some fresh, clear, well-seasoned perspective".

 In the 2008 film Bottle Shock, which tells the story of Chateau Montelena, actor Freddy Rodriguez, depicting Gustavo Brambila, correctly guesses the 1947 Cheval Blanc in a blind taste at a dare in a bar.

-In an episode of Frasier (season 5, episode 19 "Frasier Gotta Have It") Niles (played by David Hyde Pierce) asks "What kind of weak-willed man allows a woman to come between him and a 1981 Cheval Blanc?".
+In an episode of Frasier (season 5, episode 19 "Frasier Gotta Have It") Niles (played by David Hyde Pierce) asks "What kind of weak-willed man allows a woman to come between him and a 1981 Cheval Blanc?"
 In season 7 episode 17 "Whine Club", Niles' girlfriend Mel (Jane Adams) gives Niles a bottle of 1961 Cheval Blanc, with perhaps less remark about the special vintage than might be expected.

-In a 2008 novel by Jan Guillou, "Men inte om the gäller din dotter" ("But Not If it Concerns Your Daughter"), Cheval Blanc 1982 is used as a recognition code between the protagonist Carl Hamilton and journalist Erik Ponti.
+In a 2008 novel by Jan Guillou, Men inte om det gäller din dotter ("But Not If it Concerns Your Daughter"), Cheval Blanc 1982 is used as a recognition code between the protagonist Carl Hamilton and journalist Erik Ponti.

-In Blake Crouch's 2019 novel "Recursion," Marcus Slade and Helena share a bottle of '47 Cheval Blanc to celebrate a recent shared scientific breakthrough.
+In Blake Crouch's 2019 novel Recursion, Marcus Slade and Helena share a bottle of '47 Cheval Blanc to celebrate a recent shared scientific breakthrough.

+In the Apple TV series, Drops of God 2023, Cheval Blanc is used in a blind taste test between the two protagonists.